One of my first (and most popular) DIY projects in our new home was our painted faucet.

 This post contains some affiliate links for your convenience.
 Click here to read my full disclosure policy.

 It was all worth it for my Ultra UF55113 Two-Handle Brushed Nickel Lavatory Faucet.
-I think it is funny that all I wanted 2.5 years ago was a brushed-nickel faucet.
+I think it is funny that all I wanted 2.5 years ago was a dark, oil-rubbed bronze faucet.
 Then when it came time to select a replacement I went with brushed nickel.
 If I had waited a little longer, I may have ended up with another brass faucet.
 Preferences and styles change so fast!

 This faucet cost a little more than my painted version, but having a pretty, brand-new faucet is wonderful!